 The Admin Panel is the fundamental tool that allows for easy access and manipulation of data within the user interface.
 Using the admin panel, you can manage products and orders, offer discounts, interact with your customers, and do much more.

 For this example, you need to be signed in to your DronaHQ Studio accounts.
-If you haven’t signed up, join by using this link to follow along with the process – > Free DronaHQ Signup.
+If you are DronaHQ user, you can follow along with us here.

 Step 1: Entering Basic Details for the Database Connector

 Enter a name for the connector that you would like to use.
 This will be used to refer to the connector while you are building the app.

 After you are done adding a name and description for the connector (I chose to write the purpose of this connector as my description), click on “Continue.”

 Step 2: Adding the Connection String from MongoDB